 General Production Process

-Small teapots are cast one part at a time - the trunk, the lid, the handle and the mouth.
-First, the trunk is placed on the lathe and rotated.
-Little by little, using a spatula or similar implement, an oval form is smoothened.
-Once the trunk is finished, the other parts are produced.
-In the same way, these are finished on the lathe.
-Once they have become smooth, the pieces are dried, but care must be taken to ensure that each piece is dried to the same extent.
+- 2. Work on the potter's wheel Small teapots are cast one part at a time: the body, the lid, the handle and the spout.
+First, the body is placed on the potter's wheel and rotated.
+Little by little, using a spatula or a similar implement, the form is smoothed.
+Once the body is finished, the artisan moves onto other parts which will be rotated on the potter's wheel as well.
+When the pieces are smoothed, they are dried with care to ensure that each piece is dried to the same extent.

 - 4. Assembly